Overview of Zhangzhou (Swatow) Porcelain

 Overglaze enamelled big plate with landscape motif

-3 overglaze enamelled big plates from my collection
+3 overglaze enamelled big plates from a Private collection

 2 examples from Xiamen Museum